Roy Rene

-Roy Rene (born Henry van der Sluys, 15 February 1891 – 22 November 1954) was an Australian comedian and vaudevillian.
-As the bawdy character Mo McCackie, Rene was one of the most well-known and successful Australian comedians of the 20th century.
+Roy Rene (pron. reen; born Henry van der Sluys, 15 February 1891 – 22 November 1954) was an Australian comedian and vaudevillian.
+As the bawdy character Mo McCackie, Rene was one of the best-known and successful Australian comedians of the early 20th century, and the local answer to Charlie Chaplin.

 A 1927 recording of Rene and Nat Phillips performing as Stiffy and Mo, called The Sailors, was added to the National Film and Sound Archive of Australia's Sounds of Australia registry in 2011.

 Biography

-Born in Adelaide, Colony of South Australia, Rene was the fourth of seven children of Dutch and English Jewish parents.
-Named Henry van de Sluice (later spelt variously "van der Sluys"), aged 10 "Harry" won a singing competition at an Adelaide market and in 1905 appeared professionally in the pantomime, Sinbad the Sailor, at the Theatre Royal and later at the Tivoli, in a black face, singing and dancing act.
+Born in Adelaide, Colony of South Australia, Rene was the fourth of seven children of Hyam van der Sluys, or Henry Sluice, a Jewish-Dutch cigar maker and his Jewish-English wife Amelia, née Barnett.
+Named Henry van de Sluice (later spelt variously "van der Sluys"), "Harry" received some education at a Dominican convent, and a Christian Brothers' boarding school in Adelaide; in his words "the nearest he ever got to being a Christian".
+At aged 10, Harry won a singing competition at an Adelaide market and in 1905 appeared professionally in the pantomime, Sinbad the Sailor, at the Theatre Royal and later at the Tivoli, in a black face, singing and dancing act.

-Around 1905, the Sluice family moved to Melbourne, Harry (as he was called) was briefly an apprentice jockey and thereafter maintained a keen interest in racing.
+Around 1905, the Sluice family moved to Melbourne; Harry was briefly an apprentice jockey and thereafter maintained a keen interest in racing; his brothers Albert and Lou were prominent bookmakers.
 Despite his father's opposition, in July 1908, he secured an engagement with James Brennan's vaudeville at the Gaiety Theatre.
-Of medium height with a distinctly Jewish profile, with dark hair, a pale smooth complexion and large soulful brown eyes, 'Boy Roy' (his stage name) had an appealing pathos.
-Most of his spare time was spent studying the famous English music-hall comedians at Harry Rickards' Opera House.
-Unsuccessful in Melbourne, he appeared at Brennan's National Amphitheatre, Sydney in 1910 and had adopted the new stage name Roy Rene (Rene after a famous French clown).
+Of medium height, with dark hair, a pale smooth complexion with large soulful brown eyes and heavy lids, 'Boy Roy' (his stage name) had an appealing pathos.
+Most of his spare time was spent studying the famous English music-hall comedians at Harry Rickards' New Opera House.
+Unsuccessful in Melbourne, he appeared at Brennan's National Amphitheatre, Sydney in 1910 and had adopted the new stage name Roy Rene ("Rene" reputedly after a famous French clown).
 Later he joined J. C. Bain's suburban vaudeville in Sydney and toured New South Wales with bush companies.